MicrosoftDocs/learn/learn-pr/aspnetcore/build-web-api-minimal-spa/includes/6-design-style.md

 * **Icon Library**: A collection of icons for use in the site.
 * **Design Tokens**: Names that represent hard-coded values for visual elements like spacing, color, and typography.

-## Common frontend design systems
+## Common front-end design systems

-There are many frontend design systems available.
+There are many front-end design systems available.
 Here are some of the most popular:

 * [Material Design](https://material.io/)
 * [Bootstrap](https://getbootstrap.com/)